Disaster Preparedness Plan And Checklist

-Don’t begin making permanent repairs until an insurance adjuster has seen your property to evaluate the damage.
-You’re responsible for taking measures to mitigate further damage being done before the repair is completed.
-This can include removing drywall and carpet to prevent the spread of mold, boarding up openings on the property and installing fencing to protect belongings and bystander injuries.
-Document your cost for all temporary repairs.
-Your insurance company may reimburse you.
+Don’t begin making permanent repairs until an insurance adjuster has seen your property and evaluated the damage.
+You’re responsible for taking measures to mitigate further damage, including removing drywall and carpet to prevent the spread of mold or boarding up openings on the property to prevent more damage.
+Document all costs for temporary repairs in case your insurance company reimburses you.

 Additional Emergency Preparedness Resources

-Your state may have certain assistance programs when an emergency is declared.
-Check for local programs in your area after a disaster and consider assistance from federal programs for additional accommodation.
+Your state may make certain assistance programs available when an emergency is declared.
+Check out local programs and consider assistance from federal programs, such as:

-- Federal assistance programs: These programs can include housing, farm flooding, disaster-related unemployment and, in some cases, tax relief.
+- Federal assistance programs: These programs can include housing, farm flooding, disaster-related unemployment and tax relief.

-- American Red Cross: The Red Cross provides assistance with food, shelter, medical care and recovery plans on a temporary basis during disasters.
-The organization also helps with recovery plans.
+- American Red Cross: The Red Cross provides food, shelter, medical care and recovery plans during

-- Small Business Administration (SBA): The SBA offers low-interest disaster relief loans for businesses of any size, nonprofits and homeowners.
-They can be used to replace real estate, personal property, machinery and equipment, and inventory or business assets.
+- Small Business Administration (SBA): The SBA offers low-interest disaster relief loans to businesses, nonprofits and homeowners.
+Borrowers can use the funding to replace real estate, personal property, machinery and equipment, inventory, etc.